Howard Smith Wharves

-In 2009, Brisbane City Council proposed an extensive commercial development of the site that includes hotel, sport and entertainment facilities in new or refurbished old buildings.
+In 2009, Brisbane City Council proposed an extensive commercial development of the site that included hotel, sport and entertainment facilities in new or refurbished old buildings.
 This plan was rejected by the local community which resulted in a revised plan incorporating greater public space and less commercial development.
 The revised plan was then rejected by the Queensland Government over concerns with flooding.

 In 2013, Brisbane City Council again requested proposals from interested parties to redevelop the site.
 In 2014, a preferred candidate was named, and in 2015, a development application for the design was approved.
 This new redeveloped site was opened in late 2018.

-A new ferry terminal on the Brisbane Ferries network will be opened at the site in 2020.
+A new ferry terminal on the RiverCity Ferries network opened at the site in 2020.
+It is served by CityHopper ferry services and Cross River ferry services to Holman Street.